mggger/seo-learning/content/en/cloudflare_free_ai.md

 ---
-title: "Building a Zero-Cost AI Application Using Cloudflare"
+title: "How to build a Zero-Cost AI Application Using Cloudflare"
 date: 2023-11-30
 draft: false
 description: "This article guides you on how to leverage Cloudflare's free services, including Cloudflare AI, Worker, and Page, to build a completely free AI application."
 categories: ["cloud-computing", "ai"]
 tags: ["Cloudflare", "Free AI Application", "Cloudflare AI", "Cloudflare Worker", "Cloudflare Page", "javascript"]
 keywords: ["Cloudflare", "AI Application", "Free", "Cloudflare Worker", "Cloudflare Page", "JavaScript", "API", "HTTPS"]
+faq:
+  - question: "How can I start building an AI application with Cloudflare?"
+    answer: "Start by setting up a Cloudflare account, then explore and test the AI models offered by Cloudflare AI using your account details."
+  - question: "What are the steps to handle CORS issues in Cloudflare?"
+    answer: "Use a Cloudflare Worker script to manage CORS and forward AI model requests.
+This ensures seamless interaction between your application's frontend and backend."
+  - question: "Can I link my AI application's frontend to GitHub using Cloudflare Page?"
+    answer: "Yes, Cloudflare Page allows you to link your frontend interface with a GitHub project, facilitating easy updates and version control."
 ---

-# Building a Zero-Cost AI Application: Leveraging the Power of Cloudflare
+# How to build a Zero-Cost AI Application: A Step-by-Step Guide Using Cloudflare

-In the current tech landscape, using Cloudflare's free plan allows for the easy construction of zero-cost AI applications.
-This article will guide you on how to achieve this solely by using JavaScript and a few key services of Cloudflare—Cloudflare AI, Cloudflare Worker, and Cloudflare Page.
-Here, Cloudflare Worker acts as the backend service, while Cloudflare Page serves as the frontend.
+Discover how to leverage Cloudflare's free plan for constructing AI applications at no cost.
+This guide details using JavaScript and Cloudflare’s services such as Cloudflare AI, Worker, and Page to build an efficient AI application.

-## Preliminary Steps

-To start this project, you first need to:
+## Getting Started with Cloudflare for AI Applications

+### Step 1: Setting Up Your Cloudflare Account
-1. Register and activate a Cloudflare account.
-2. Obtain necessary authentication information from your domain dashboard, including `Account ID`, and [API Token](https://dash.cloudflare.com/profile/api-tokens).
+Begin by [registering and activating a Cloudflare account](https://dash.cloudflare.com/sign-up).
+Once set up, access your domain dashboard to obtain crucial authentication details like `Account ID`, and an [API Token](https://dash.cloudflare.com/profile/api-tokens).

-## Cloudflare AI
+### Step 2: Exploring Cloudflare AI

-Cloudflare AI currently supports a variety of models for free:
+Cloudflare AI offers a range of free models suitable for various AI applications:

 - @cf/baai/bge-base-en-v1.5
 - @cf/baai/bge-large-en-v1.5